 American officials justified the bombing and shelling of urban areas such as My Tho, Ben Tre, and Quang Long as a military necessity.
 The U.S. did not have the infantry troops to dislodge the Vietcong and North Vietnamese in house-to-house fighting.
 Plus, U.S. military and political leaders worried about the domestic political fallout from the high casualties certain to result from urban combat.
-With domestic support for the war at an all-time low, Army and Marine commanders understood that they had to keep their own casualties at a minimum; airstrikes did just that – at the cost of South Vietnamese civilian lives.
+With domestic support for the war at an all-time low by early 1968, Army and Marine commanders understood that they had to keep their own casualties to a minimum; airstrikes did just that – at the cost of South Vietnamese civilian lives.
 A U.S. military officer, referring to airstrikes against urban areas said, “…[it’s] a more economical use of your resources than going in and making infantrymen dig these guys out hand-to-hand.”
-Another American summarized the reason the U.S. relied so heavily on airpower during Tet.
+Another American official provided a more sinister reason for the U.S.’s heavily reliance on airpower during the Tet Offensive.
 “We could not permit them to believe that they could seize populated areas and escape our firepower.”

 By mid-March 1968, the fighting across South Vietnam had destroyed approximately 74,000 houses.
-That number did not include the houses levelled in the fighting at Hue.
+That number did not include the houses leveled in the fighting at Hue.
 In May, during mini-Tet, another 20,000 houses were destroyed in Saigon alone.
 By June, the number of South Vietnamese houses destroyed since the start of Tet topped one hundred thousand; and an estimated 1.2 million South Vietnamese had become refugees.

 The extensive destruction accompanying the U.S. counterattacks produced its critics.
 In a New York Times op-ed piece published on February 20, 1968, Tom Wicker wrote, “…the sad and terrible truth of the decision to blow up South Vietnam’s cities in order to defend them is that neither Washington nor Saigon has anything to rely upon but firepower.
 With that, they can destroy South Vietnam, but they can never save it from communism or anything else.”